 We want to take a moment to express our sincere appreciation for the passion and dedication you bring to your classrooms every day.
 Your commitment to infusing art-full moments into education not only enriches your students' learning experiences but also ignites their curiosity and creativity.
 Thank you for inspiring the next generation of thinkers, creators, and innovators.
-We are truly grateful for the impact you have on your students' lives.
-Consider joining the Teacher's Lounge (QR code below) to be notified of special events and discounts just for Teachers.
+We pay tribute to the impact you have on your students' lives.
+Consider joining the Teacher's Lounge (QR code below) to be notified of special events and discounts just for teachers.
+Finally, our gratitude to Nicklaus Children's for their commitment to our Smart Stage Matinee Series.